Critical Security June 2012 Update For Adobe Flash Player – Includes Firefox Sandbox

 Other improvements in 11.3 include a background updater feature for Macs to silently update Flash with security updates and bug fixes – see the Download section below for more detail and a screenshot of the Update options.
 Also improved is Apple MacOS App Store Support and there are many new technical features including low latency audio support, texture streaming and full screen keyboard input.

 Finally, there are several fixes for freezing and quality issues etc in specific circumstances.

-If you have ‘automatic background updates’ enabled, your Flash Player may already have received this update and no further action is required – skip to the ‘How To Test Flash Player’ section below to check if it worked and that you already have this latest version.
+If you have ‘automatic background updates’ enabled, you may already have received this update and no further action is required – skip to the ‘How To Test Flash Player’ section below to check if it worked and that you already have this latest version.

-For users who do not have automatic Flash Player updates:
+For users who do not have automatic updates:

 - Users of most major web browsers (except Google Chrome – see note below) can download and install Flash Player 11.3.300.257 directly from Adobe here.
 Alternatively, download the .exe file for IE or non-IE (Plugin based browsers like Firefox) from Adobe’s Distribution page here.
 The advantage of these downloads is that they don’t include the ‘freebie’ rubbish (see the next bullet point below) and you can save it to copy to/install on other computers.

 Note: version 11.3 downloads now include both 32bit and 64bit versions within the same file – i.e. you no longer have to worry about whether you need to download the 32bit or 64bit version.

 - During installation, untick the additional ‘freebie’ (Google Toolbar or McAfee Security Scan) unless you want that as well.